memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

 Luka,Lukic,3
 ```

-To create a translation from table to graph data, you need to define a <b>data configuration object</b>.
+To create a translation from table to graph data, you need to define a **data configuration object**.
 This can be done inside your code by defining a dictionary, but it is recommended to use a YAML file, structured like this:

 ```yaml
 indices:    # indices to be created for each table